-The two-stage SR will be effective for the future integration of data assimilation, which is necessary for real-time prediction.
-The recent significant progress in weather forecasts using NNs is attributable to the availability of assimilated data \citep{Lam+2023Science, Bi2023Nature}.
-These NNs were trained using the assimilated data as a target, which is more accurate than forecast data due to the incorporation of observations.
-This training method is a reason why the NNs can surpass the accuracy of the current physics-based meteorology models.
-Unlike weather forecasts, which target atmospheric flows on kilometer or larger scales, urban micrometeorology involves airflows on meter scales and requires a lot of computational resources.
-This computational burden is a reason for the current absence of such assimilated data in urban areas.
+The two-stage SR will be effective for the future integration of data assimilation, which is necessary for real-time prediction \redA{\citep{Carrassi+2018WIRE}}.
+Recent significant progress in weather forecasts using NNs is attributable to the availability of assimilated data \citep{Lam+2023Science, Bi2023Nature}.
+These NNs were trained using assimilated data as a target, which is more accurate than forecast data due to the incorporation of observations.
+This training method is one reason why NNs can surpass the accuracy of current physics-based meteorology models.
+Unlike weather forecasts, which target atmospheric flows on kilometer or larger scales, urban micrometeorology involves flows on meter scales and requires substantial computational resources.
+This computational burden is one reason for the current absence of assimilated data in urban areas.
 Recent studies have proposed combining data assimilation with SR to improve accuracy \citep{Barthelemy+2022OD,Yasuda+2023JAMES}.
-Further incorporation of the present two-stage SR will not only improve accuracy but also reduce the computation cost.
-This future integration would develop assimilated data in urban cities and enable real-time predictions that incorporate observations through data assimilation.
+Further incorporation of the present two-stage SR will not only improve accuracy but also reduce computational costs.
+This future integration could develop assimilated data in cities and enable real-time predictions that incorporate observations through data assimilation.